poktam/spatialWarsaw/README.md

 See the [GPL-3 (GNU General Public License version 3)](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

-A copy of the GNU General Public License, version 3, is available also at <https://www.r-project.org/Licenses/GPL-3>
+A copy of the GNU General Public License, version 3, is available also in this package repository and at <https://www.r-project.org/Licenses/GPL-3>.